Omar-p/learning-notes/aws/aws.md

     - ![dns-why--not-single-server.png](./images/sysops/dns-why--not-single-server.png)
     - even if we replicate it, it's still a huge data volume. we need a Hierarchical Design.
 - a discovery service.
-- a huage distributed DB.
+- a huge distributed DB.
 - DNS Client = > ur laptop, phone, tablet, pc.
 - Resolver: swf on ur device or a server which queries DNS on ur behalf.
 - DNS zone(\*.netflix . com) => A part of DNS DB, Point at TLD authoritative servers where is